 The top of the dell is planted with small borders backed with climbing roses and leads round to the copper beech tree.
 This exceptional specimen is thought to have been planted in about 1815 and effectively sits in a giant “pot” comprising of walls on three sides and the edge of the limestone underlying the lawns on the fourth.
 From the copper beech, a border leads back to the south front of the castle, again planted with herbaceous and shrub planting.

 The castle itself is partially covered by Virginia Creeper planted before 1900 and making a spectacular crimson sheet in autumn.
 Just to the west of the south wing is a century-old Garrya elliptica, which offers fine catkins up to 30cms long in early spring.

 The north lawn is flanked by further borders and a small shrubbery.
-One border is largely given over to hardy fuchsias, Clara, Lady Boothby – Sir Brooke’s grandmother being the founder President of the British Fuchsia Society (1938).
-Through a gate in the wall backing the fuchsia border is an intimate small walled garden with a wide variety of shrubs and an old sundial.
+Through a gate in the wall backing a magnificent fuchsia border is an intimate small walled garden with a wide variety of shrubs and an old sundial.
 From the NW corner of this garden a door leads through to the Scented Garden with its small summerhouse and another sundial of a different style.

 From the scented garden, another door leads into the larger Walled Garden with a Herb Garden on the right behind a fine beech hedge.
 This garden is mostly given over to fruit and vegetable production and was once believed to be the largest fully functioning kitchen garden in Glamorgan.